-Where transactions of a new or unusual nature are being considered, Directors must consult the VAT/PFI Officer (0141 577 8450) on the tax implications before committing the Council.
+Where transactions of a new or unusual nature are being considered, Directors must consult the Senior Accountant (VAT/PFI) (sean.deakin@eastrenfrewshire.gov.uk) on the tax implications before committing the Council.

 20. Trusts and Charitable Funds

 20.1 Council Responsibility